On recommendation of the Organist Search Committee,Richard Husshas been hired by the Personnel Committee to fill the position of part-time Organist.

-This year, we are trying something new!
-Instead of having a Fall Festival, we are hosting an event we are calling “1st Stop Trick or Treat.”
-Since Halloween falls on a Wednesday, we are inviting our neighbors to make FBCP their first stop for trick or treating.
-We will have a free hot dog supper in the Fellowship Hall on Wednesday, October 31 from 5:15-6:15 pm and a Trick or Treat Station on the front lawn of the church from 6:00-7:15 pm.
+This year, we tried something new.
+Instead of having a Fall Festival, we hosted an event we called “1st Stop Trick or Treat.”
+Since Halloween fell on a Wednesday, we invited our neighbors to make FBCP their first stop for trick or treating.
+We had a free hot dog supper in the Fellowship Hall and a Trick or Treat Station on the front lawn.

-If you live in a neighborhood where children Trick or Treat, we want to encourage you to be present in your neighborhood that evening.
-Come join us for a hot dog at church, and then go home and get ready to love your neighbors!
-Too often in our society, most of us spend very little time talking to our neighbors.
-Halloween offers a unique opportunity to interact with our neighbors.
-Rather than having a big event at church that takes all the church members OUT of your neighborhood, we want to encourage you to be IN your neighborhood and love your neighbors!
+Too often in our society, most of us spend very little time talking to our neighbors; Halloween offers a unique opportunity to interact with our neighbors.
+Rather than having a big event at church that takes all the church members OUT of a neighborhood, we encouraged everyone to be present in their neighborhoods.
+We invited everyone to come join us for a hot dog at church, and then go home and love their neighbors!

 Angels In the Outfield